SolidLabResearch/solid-identity-manager/showcase-app/test-cases.md

   - Setup 3 profiles in the extension.
   - Switch between the profiles and verify that the correct profile is always activated on the main page.

-### 5. Removing profile inside the extension deactivates the profile
+### 5. Removing profile inside the extension deactivates the profile inside the app

 - **Description**: Tests if removing a profile inside the extension deactivates the profile.
 - **Test Steps**: